Search

 History - Early Modern

-Taking Early Modern History enables you to investigate some of the most dramatic events, issues and personalities from European and British history.
-The course focuses on the 16th and 17th centuries – a period of great change and conflict.
+Studying Early Modern History allows you to explore some of the most dramatic events, issues, and personalities in European and British history.
+The course focuses on the 16th and 17th centuries, a time of extraordinary change and conflict that reshaped societies and governments.

-In the second year you will investigate the phenomenon of the witch hunts in Europe and North America.
-To what extent was this the result of religious changes during the Reformation and why were the majority of victims women, and why did the hunts come to an end?
+In the second year, you will investigate the phenomenon of the witch hunts in Europe and North America.
+You will explore the impact of religious changes during the Reformation, the reasons why the majority of victims were women, and why the hunts eventually came to an end.

 Year 1